codefornl/INSPIRE-Coverages/docs/INSPIRE.md

 - [Web Coverage Service (WCS)](https://www.ogc.org/standards/wcs): allows for subsetting, retrieving data in diverse formats
 - [Web Coverage Processing Service (WCPS)](https://www.ogc.org/standards/wcps): adds server side processing to WCS

+In order to be utilized within INSPIRE, download services must be implemented in a manner that satisfies the requirements of the [Network Services Regulation](https://inspire.ec.europa.eu/Legislation/Network-Services/41).
+As some of these requirements go beyond what is specified in the OWS, some extensions are required.
+Pertaining to WCS, the [Technical Guidance for the implementation of INSPIRE Download Services using Web Coverage Services (WCS)](https://inspire.ec.europa.eu/id/document/tg/download-wcs) details what configurations and extensions are required.